igneus/calendarium-romanum/README.md

 ### Run Tests

-- `bundle exec rake spec` to execute the test suite
+- `bundle exec rake spec` to execute the complete test suite
+- `bundle exec rake spec_fast` to run tests, skipping those known to be slow (for fast TDD cycles)
-- `bundle exec rake spec_all_locales` to run the test suite for each of the supported locales
+- `bundle exec rake spec_all_locales` to run the test suite for each of the supported locales (to make sure that the gem works equally well with all supported locales and tests depending on the current locale are explicit about it)
 - `bundle exec appraisal rake spec` to test compatibility with different versions of dependencies
 - `bash spec/build/gem_build_test.sh` to test that a valid working Ruby gem can be built from the sources